josbeir/cakephp-docs-md/docs/3/en/tutorials-and-examples/bookmarks/intro.md

     return $bookmarks->group(['Bookmarks.id']);
 }
 ```

-We just implemented a [custom finder method](../../orm/retrieving-data-and-resultsets.md#custom-find-methods).
+We just implemented a [custom finder method](#custom-find-methods).
 This is
 a very powerful concept in CakePHP that allows you to package up re-usable
 queries.
-Finder methods always get a [query-builder](../../orm/query-builder.md) object and an
+Finder methods always get a [/orm/query-builder](orm/query-builder.md) object and an
 array of options as parameters.
 Finders can manipulate the query and add any
 required conditions or criteria.
 When complete, finder methods must return
 a modified query object.
 In our finder we've leveraged the `innerJoinWith()`,
 `where()` and `group()` methods which allow us to find distinct bookmarks
 that have a matching tag.
 When no tags are provided we use a
 `leftJoinWith()` and modify the 'where' condition, finding bookmarks without
 tags.